zhaiyuanhao/assignment02/README.md

             PG:"host=localhost port=$PGPORT dbname=$PGNAME user=$PGUSER password=$PGPASS" \
             -nln census.blockgroups_2020 \
             -nlt MULTIPOLYGON \
+            -t_srs EPSG:4326 \
             -lco GEOMETRY_NAME=geog \
             -lco GEOM_TYPE=GEOGRAPHY \
             -overwrite \
             "$DATADIR/census_blockgroups_2020/tl_2020_42_bg.shp"
         ```
         _(remember to replace the variables with the appropriate values, and replace the backslashes (`\`) with backticks (`` ` ``) if you're using PowerShell)_

+        **Take note that Census TIGER/Line files use an EPSG:4269 coordinate reference system.
+To deal with this above I'm using the [`t_srs` option](https://gdal.org/programs/ogr2ogr.html#cmdoption-ogr2ogr-t_srs) which will reproject the data into whatever CRS you specify (in this case, EPSG:4326).** Check out [this stack exchange answer](https://gis.stackexchange.com/a/170854/8583) for the difference.
   *   `census.population_2020` ([Census Explorer](https://data.census.gov/table?t=Populations+and+People&g=0500000US42101$1500000&y=2020&d=DEC+Redistricting+Data+(PL+94-171)&tid=DECENNIALPL2020.P1))
       * In the tests, the initial table will have the following structure:
         ```sql